RinorAjdini/Structural-programming/README.md

-# Structural-programming
-Structural programming 2020/2021 course from Faculty of Computer Science and Engineering - Skopje
+Solved tasks of "Structural programming" course 2020/2021 - Faculty of Computer Science and Engineering - Skopje
+  - Laboratory tasks
+  - Auditory tasks
+  - Exercise tasks from colloquiums
+  - Additional materials </br> </br>
+ -- WARNING --
++ These tasks are provided for help and practice.
+They must not be used for plagiarism.